rdunklau/Gedit-checkpython/README.md

 A simple gedit plugin for checking python files.
 Currently checks:
-  - pep8 conformance with the pep8 module
+  - pep8 conformance with the pycodestyle(former pep8) module
   - basic checks using pyflakes

 If you have gedit version <=3.10 use the gedit-3.10 branch Current master is for gedit version>=3.14 - though autochecking does not work - only Ctrl-Shift-E or click through Tools menu

-There is also git pre-commit hook in tools-git directory which validates PEP8/pylint code in similar way as this plugin with two differences:
+There is also git pre-commit hook in tools-git directory which validates pycodestyle/pylint code in similar way as this plugin with two differences:
 1. it validates all committed .py files
 2. empty ending line is not validated